fgoujeon/maki/README.md

     /*
     We're responsible for instantiating our context ourselves.
-Also, as the states, actions and guards only holds a reference to this context and not a copy, it's also our responsibility to keep it alive until the SM is destructed.
+Also, as the states, actions and guards only holds a reference to this context and not a copy, it's also our responsibility to keep it alive until the state machine is destructed.
     */
     auto ctx = context{};

     /*
-    When we instantiate the SM, we also instantiate every state, action and guard mentionned in the transition table.
+    When we instantiate the state machine, we also instantiate every state, action and guard mentionned in the transition table.
 Note that they're instantiated once and for all: no construction or destruction happens during state transitions.
     */
     auto sm = sm_t{ctx};